Teresa Lopes, UXC

 What do you attribute your success to?

-I've been fortunate to have had incredible mentors, starting with my mother.
+I've been fortunate to have incredible mentors, starting with my mother.
 She's a boss in her own right.
-I grew up seeing her empowered, running the house and running businesses, and so it just came naturally to me.
-Beyond her, a lot of other people stuck their necks out for me and gave me a chance, especially starting out.
-I try to remember that when I work with others, that sometimes all we need is a chance to learn something new, and you never know what might happen.
-So I attribute my success to that, as well as hard work.
-When you get the chance, you have to seize it and maximize it.
-I'm very blessed to have a lot of great mentors along the way.
+I grew up seeing her empowered and successfully running the house and running businesses, so it was only natural for me to want to follow her example.
+Beyond her, I was blessed to have a lot of people pour into me with advise, and some even stuck their necks out for me and gave me a chance when I was just starting out.
+This is something that I remember when I work with others starting their career.
+Sometimes, all we really need is a chance.
+I believe that preparation, hard work and opportunity definitely lead to my success.

 What advice would you give to young women entering your industry?